TradingView: Custom Scripts, Alerts & Webhooks

 IntelliTrade + TradingView Integration

 IntelliTrade's IBKR Webhook Bridge is designed to receive TradingView webhook alerts and execute trades through Interactive Brokers.
-This is how the futures trading system works.
+This is how the futures trading system works, combining webhook execution with GEX analysis for market context.

 Architecture